 First, a little history about Columbian Mammoths that we learned during our tour of the dig site.
 The site consists of three different time periods.
-Our tour we learned about a herd of females and youth that got swept away in a flash flood and buried.
+During our tour, we learned about a herd of females and youth that got swept away in a flash flood and buried.
 Two men who were looking for arrowheads discovered an unusual bone.
-Lucky, they took the bone to the Baylor University where they discovered it was a mammoth bone.
+Lucky, they took the bone to Baylor University where they discovered it was a mammoth bone.

-The Columbian Mammoth is about 14 feet tall at the shoulder and has very bad eye site.
+The Columbian Mammoth is about 14 feet tall at the shoulder and has a very bad eye sight.
 The animal that helps guard the herd had amazing eyesight.
 Consequently, this animal is not thought to originate in North America.
-The scientist believes these animals originated in North America and used the land bridge to migrate into Asia.
+Scientist believes these animals originated in North America and used the land bridge to migrate into Asia.
 In conclusion, it is believed that the camel was the eyes of the herd (having better eye site) and the mammoth was the muscle and protection for the camel.

-Have you figured out which animals guards a Columbian Mammoth herd yet?
-The North American female Camel would join a group of mammoth and alert the herd if there was a predator close.
+Have you figured out which animals guard a Columbian Mammoth herd yet?
+The North American female Camel would join a group of mammoths and alert the herd if there was a predator close.
 They actually believed these camels looked more like lamas and did not develop humps till they entered the desert of Asia.